fission-codes/whitepaper/file-system/partitions/pretty.md

 ---
-description: A reduction cache of the pubic tree for better links
+description: A reduction cache of the public tree for better links
 ---

 # Pretty